Communism

 By Jade

 In late April 2007, a series of violent street protests involving arson and looting erupted over plans to relocate a bronze statue of a Red Army soldier from a park in central Tallinn to a military cemetery on the outskirts of the city.
-Known as the Bronze Nights, these protests… Read More
+Known as the Bronze Nights, these… Read More

 Statue of Stalin infront of Museum in Gori, Georgia